My favorite gingersnaps recipe! Soft, chewy gingersnap cookies with the perfect amount of spice. Vegetarian.

 - 1 Tbsp. cinnamon

-- ¼ tsp. ground cloves
+- 1/4 tsp. ground cloves

-- Drop the ball of dough into the white sugar and roll it around until the sugar covers the ball’s surface.
+- Drop each ball of dough into your separate bowl of sugar and roll it around until the sugar covers the ball’s surface.
 Repeat until all dough has been rolled and dipped in sugar.